 Across North America, there has been a growing demand for products like plant-based proteins, which are not only healthy but are also able to cater to vegetarian and vegan tastes.
 To fulfill this need, Roquette, a leader in plant-based ingredients and plant proteins, has stepped up to construct the world’s largest pea protein plant in Canada.

-Once fully constructed in late 2020, this 67-acre state-of-the-art facility worth $400 million will produce over 100,000 tons of peas.
+Once fully constructed in late 2020, this 67-acre state-of-the-art facility worth $400 million will produce over 100,000 tons of peas annually.
 All of which will help create one of the more environmentally friendly sources of protein that could suit a wide variety of healthy diets.
 More specifically, pea protein is considered to be a great addition to vegetarian, vegan, gluten-free, sports, slimming, senior, and clinical nutrition.

 However, it wouldn’t be of use to anyone if it didn’t have the right transportation system.
 Knowing this, Roquette decided to construct their plant in Portage la Prairie, Manitoba.
 This location would provide the company with access to both mature transportation infrastructure and skilled labor, allowing Roquette to deliver pea protein throughout North America.
 Before they could make use of this opportune area, however, they first needed to make sure their new pea protein plant would reliably function for years to come.

 That thought initially led Roquette to specify a dry shake hardener for the plant’s transportation tunnels and 14 slabs.
 This was meant to give those areas an especially durable surface to survive years of wear and tear.
 However, it unfortunately came with a number of downsides.
 For one, the construction team needed to monitor its application and wear protection equipment while applying it, which was quite costly.
 It was also necessary as dry shake hardeners use silica dust, which can cause irreversible respiratory and eye damage to those without the right protection.